 The national championships are the oldest and most storied youth soccer championships in the United States and were first played in 1934.
 Of the 14 US Youth Soccer national champions in 2018, 12 were State Cup champions and two were state finalists.

 This tournament is designed for teams with a high level of play to compete against one another for the opportunity to represent Maine at the Eastern Region Tournament as part of the National Championship Series.

 Teams will play other teams in their age group.
 Games dates will potentially begin the second weekend of May.
-Winners will go on to the Region 1 Tournament in Fredericksburg, VA, June 28-July 3, 2018.
+Winners will go on to the Region 1 Tournament in Charleston & Barboursville, West Virginia, June 29-July 4, 2019.